FlowFuse/website/src/blog/2023/08/new-starter-tier.md

 ### How do I migrate my existing team to the newly introduced Starter package or Team tier?

-You can update your existing team to either tier via the ‘Change Team Type’ option under Team Settings.
+You can update your existing team to either tier via the ‘Change Team Type’ option under Team Settings on the "Danger" tab.

 ### How do I cancel the Starter Package?